 Increasing the overall performance delivered to users has been an on-going effort since the introduction of service level management.
 Availability/Reliability averaged per quarter across the whole infrastructure have been both steadily increasing from 2008 by approximately 1% per year, moving from 91.9%/93.3% during May 2009 – April 2010 (last year of EGEE-III), to 94.50%/95.42% during May 2011 – March 2012 (second year of EGI-InSPIRE).

-Performance exceed the PY2 Reliability target (91%) – see Table 9.
-Even if performance of Resource Centres is gradually increasing as illustrated in Figure 16, availability and reliability still reflect the on-going increasing maturity of the overall infrastructure and can be adversely affected by changes (e.g. upgrades in software, new Operations Centres coming into business, new production sites being certified).
+Performance exceeded the PY2 Reliability target (91%) – see Table 9.
+Even if the performance of the Resource Centres is gradually increasing as illustrated in Figure 16, the availability and reliability still reflect the on-going increasing maturity of the overall infrastructure and can be adversely affected by changes (e.g. upgrades in software, new Operations Centres coming into business, new production sites being certified).

 Several NGIs already integrated during PY1 were affected by periodic performance instability because of lack of expertise in technical services being deployed.
 A support action was kicked off during PY2 in collaboration with the Greek JRU to technically support those NGIs in the South East Europe region.
 In addition, a training event for site administrators is being organized in collaboration with the technology providers.
 Other RCs frequently affected by very low performance were in the Asia Pacific region.
 Asia-Pacific is currently the largest federated operations centre encompassing 10 different countries, internally showing very different maturity levels in grid knowhow.